 The Decline of the Ottoman Empire

-Starting in the 1600s, the Ottoman Empire began to lose its economic and military dominance to Europe.
+Starting in the 1600s, the Ottoman Empire began to lose its economic and military dominance over Europe.

 Around this time, Europe had strengthened rapidly with the Renaissance and the dawn of the Industrial Revolution.
 Other factors, such as poor leadership and having to compete with trade from the Americas and India, led to the weakening of the empire.

 In 1683, the Ottoman Turks were defeated at the Battle of Vienna.
 This loss added to their already waning status.

 Over the next hundred years, the empire began to lose key regions of land.
-After a revolt, Greece won their independence from the Ottoman Empire in 1830.
+After a revolt, Greece won its independence from the Ottoman Empire in 1830.

 In 1878, the Congress of Berlin declared the independence of Romania, Serbia and Bulgaria.

-During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all their territories in Europe.
+During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all its territories in Europe.

 When Did the Ottoman Empire Fall?

 At the start of World War I, the Ottoman Empire was already in decline.
-The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and were defeated in October 1918.
+The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and was defeated in October 1918.

 Following the Armistice of Mudros, most Ottoman territories were divided between Britain, France, Greece and Russia.

 The Armenian Genocide was perhaps the most controversial and damning event associated with the Ottomans.

-In 1915, Turkish leaders made a plan to massacre Armenians living the Ottoman Empire.
+In 1915, Turkish leaders made a plan to massacre Armenians living in the Ottoman Empire.
 Most scholars believe that about 1.5 million Armenians were killed.

-For years, the Turkish government has denied responsibility for a genocide.
+For years, the Turkish government has denied responsibility for the genocide.
 In fact, it’s illegal, even today, to talk about the Armenian Genocide in Turkey.

 The Ottoman Legacy